sborde/udacity-dand/P7_Visualization/sandor_borde_writeup.md

 ### Feedback 2:
 "I couldn't understand the fourth chart.
 I can't see why the contributions are less frequent but have large amounts.
 I mean, I can't reach this conclusion just looking at the chart.
 Maybe I'm missing something.
 Could you explain it to me?"

+### Feedback 3:
+"I would make a small adjustment in the fourth chart.
+Put color on the dots because it's easier for the reader to understand.
+For example, you can create two groups: The first group has Self-employed, Business owner, realtor, CEO, executive, manager, and president.
+The second group has the rest of the occupations.
+So, in the graph, we can see that one group is different from another. because of the color.
+The way it is today, I need to hover over the dots to discover the occupation."

 ## Link to Tableau story
 https://public.tableau.com/shared/28PB6QTYM?:display_count=yes